It doesn't work—we used it in Canada. Carbon filter…

 I was all excited receiving the first promotional…

 I was all excited receiving the first promotional package of the Lifesaver Bottle.
-Instead of buying one to try, I bought 5!
+Instead of buying one to try, I bought five!
 What a mistake.
 All the hype and highlights in TED really exaggerated the product.
 The technology behind the Lifesaver system may be hi-tech, using nano-tech jargon to entice a susceptible buyer.

 I doubt the military is using the bottles.
 Even those African boys in their ads might be tossing the bottles in the sub-Saharan desert.
 A good pranks to their innocent mates!